cloudmesh-community/sp19-222-92/project-report/report.md

 the type of data given, or some other reason?
-To examine the second possibility (wrong method), we split up the data into training and testing using train_test_split from sklearn, and then we added a variety of other classification techniques to the project code.
-The first technique was Multinomial Logistic Regression, a method that uses a linear combination of the predictor variables to model the dependent variable (position).
+To examine the second possibility (wrong method), we split up the data into training and testing using train_test_split from sklearn, and then we added a variety of other classification techniques to the project code @wikipedia_2019-multiclass.
+The first technique was Multinomial Logistic Regression, a method that uses a linear combination of the predictor variables to model the dependent variable (position) @abhishekabhishek.
 The model had an accuracy score of .63 for our training data and .60 for our test data.
 The next technique we employed was a Decision Tree Classifier, which handles multi-class predictions naturally.
-Decision trees use the observed variables from the dataset to make choices (branches of the tree), leading to a conclusion about the predicted value (leaves of the tree).
+Decision trees use the observed variables from the dataset to make choices (branches of the tree), leading to a conclusion about the predicted value (leaves of the tree) @wikipedia_2019-tree.
 We gave our decision tree a max depth of eight as its only parameter.
 It had an accuracy score of .80 for the training data and .65 for the test data.
-Next, our K-Nearest Neighbors Classification model functions by taking a vote of the points around the point to be classified and assigning the point whichever class that had the most votes.
+Next, our K-Nearest Neighbors Classification model functions by taking a vote of the points around the point to be classified and assigning the point whichever class that had the most votes @wikipedia_2019-knn.
 The number of neighbors used can be specified in the function call, and we found eight neighbors worked best.
 Our k-NN model had an accuracy score of .76 for the training data and .74 for the test data.
-We have a Linear Discriminant Analysis classifier as well, with the number of components set at two.
+We have a Linear Discriminant Analysis classifier as well, with the number of components set at two @multiclass-linear-discriminant-analysis @wikipedia_2019-lda.
 Its accuracy score was .69 for the training data and .60 for the test data.
-We also had a Gaussian Naïve Bayes classifier despite the fact that our data doesn't have features that can be considered independent, but it still serves the purpose of comparison to the clustering model.
+We also had a Gaussian Naïve Bayes classifier despite the fact that our data doesn't have features that can be considered independent, but it still serves the purpose of comparison to the clustering model @machine_learning_mastery_2016 @scikit-naive-bayes @scikit-gaussiannb.
 Its accuracy score was .73 for the training data and .63 for the test data.
-Finally, we had an SVM classifier added to our project code, another method better suited for just two classes but used anyway.
+Finally, we had an SVM classifier added to our project code, another method better suited for just two classes but used anyway @apache_ignite_documentation @scikit-svc.
 Our SVM model had an accuracy score of .58 for the training data and .63 for the test data.
 Overall, the highest scoring model for the test data was K-Nearest Neighbors, yet its .74 score for the test data still was not very high.
 It is difficult to